junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean frowns at him.
 "Heaven.
 Or, I don't know, where do you come from?
 Where's your home?"

 Cas smiles bitterly.
 "Nowhere now," he answers drily.
-"I'm already distained by human, I'm dirty now."
+"I'm already distained by humans, I'm dirty now."
 He waves a hand at his body.
 "Heaven loathes any celestial form distained by mankind, that's why Nephilim is the biggest taboo.
 I doubt if Heaven would still want me in now."

 His eyes meet Dean's.
 The lingering facsimile of a smile is still hanging there, but it's so bitter and sad that Dean can't breathe.

-Dean is choked for a second before asking, "What about you fly there and try ask them?
+Dean is choked for a second before asking, "What about you fly there and try to ask them nicely?
 It's not your fault, maybe they'll forgive you."

 Cas drops his eyes to his wings, even more sad.
 "They're burnt by the holy fire.
 I can't heal them.
 I don't think I can fly ever again."
 His eyes linger on the rough splints Dean made him, looking at them fondly.
 "I appreciate the help."

-"There gotta be something to help you!"
+"There's gotta be something to help you!"
 Dean blurts out, teary-eyed.

 Cas shifts his gaze to Dean, studying his face.
 "Why do you care so much?" he asks, genuinely curious.
-But Dean feels he's kicked in the stomach again.
+But Dean feels he's been kicked in the stomach again.

 "I..." he doesn't really have a good answer.
 Or any answer at all.
 He struggles with words.
-"I think, the problem is not me, it's everyone that's not caring.
+"I think, the problem is not me, it's everyone who's not caring.
 I'm sorry for everyone hurting you.
 I'm sorry for the whole city."

-"Dean," Cas says simply, one word but full of meanings.
+"Dean," Cas says simply, one word but full of meaning.

 Dean hasn't finished.
 "I'm sorry that none of them have faith or believe in angels anymore."
 He shakes his head, lowering his eyes, feeling ashamed for being a human in this city, among those others.